 2:15pm - 3:45pm: Engaging math, science, and programming classes (read more below)

 Pizza lunch will be provided!

 Can't make these dates?
-You can sign up for the winter trimester (December - March) in November.
+You can sign up for the spring trimester (March - May) in April.

 The program will be at NYU's Courant Institute.
 You can find directions here.